google/oauth2l/README.md

 ### --cache

 Path to token cache file.
 Disables caching if set to empty ("").
-Defaults to ~/.oauth2l
+Defaults to ~/.oauth2l if not configured.

 ```bash
 $ oauth2l fetch --cache ~/different_path/.oauth2l --scope cloud-platform